uvaai/dpl/_schedules/1 Fall 2022/syllabus.md

 later.

-Once you've passed the exam, your final grade will be computed as the average of all your grades for all the modules
+Once you've passed the exam, your final grade will be computed as the average of the 3 graded assignments in the course.

 ## Academic honesty